 Of important note, Ardsley is also a village of artists.
 Ardsley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ardsley’s character.

-A relatively large number of people in Ardsley telecommute to their jobs.
-Overall, about 26.96% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.96% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Ardsley is a great place for families with children to consider.
-First of all, many other families with children live here, making Ardsley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Ardsley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Ardsley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ardsley’s overall crime rate is lower than average for the country.

 Even though Ardsley is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.